 For instance, lenders commonly offer variable interest rates on student loans.
-Choosing these will often get you a lower introductory rate than a fixed-rate loan.
-You will also usually get a lower student loan interest rate if you choose a shorter repayment period.
+Choosing one will often get you a lower introductory rate than a fixed-rate loan, but the variable rate could increase in the future.
+You will also typically get a lower student loan interest rate if you choose a shorter repayment period.

 3. Market trends